Beadwork Chakla of the Kathi caste from Gujarat, India

 160,00 incl.
 VAT

-Beadwork, the art of stringing beads without using a fabric base, is locally known as moti bharat.
-It was introduced to Gujarat in the 19th century by merchants, who imported venetian glas beads.
+Beadwork, the art of stringing beads without using a fabric base, is locally known as Moti Bharat.
+It was introduced to Gujarat in the 19th century by merchants who imported Venetian glass beads.
 The basic method of work is a tri-bead system, worked row by row.

 Sankhia of the Kathi landowning caste from Saurashtra, mid 20th century